awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 **How is Lightsail CDN intended to be used?**
 Lightsail CDN distributions are created using fixed\-priced bundles of data transfer to make the cost of using the service simple and predictable\.
 Distribution bundles are designed to cover a month’s worth of usage\.
 Using distribution bundles in a way to avoid incurring overage fees \(including, but not limited to, frequently upgrading or downgrading bundles, or using an excessively large number of distributions with a single origin\) is beyond the intended scope of use and is not permitted\.
 In addition, workloads that involve a high number of requests per second or large amount of video streaming are not permitted\.
 Engaging in these behaviors may result in throttling or suspension of your data services or account\.

+**Do Lightsail CDN distributions support IPv6?**
+All Lightsail CDN distributions have IPv6 enabled by default\.
+The distribution hostnames resolve to both IPv4 and IPv6 addresses\.
+IPv6 can be disabled via a toggle on the Networking tab of the CDN's management page\.

+**Do the origins need to be IPv6 enabled to work with the Lightsail CDN distributions?**
+No\.
+CDN distributions accept both IPv6 and IPv4 traffic, and seamlessly convert it to IPv4 when communicating with the origins in the backend\.
+Hence, origins behind a distribution can either be dual\-stack or IPv4 only\.

 ## Certificates<a name="amazon-lightsail-faq-certificates"></a>